-- HIV virus, like other viruses such as Hepatitis, (A, B and C) is spread through body fluids.
-Hygiene precautions for dealing with body fluids are the same for all children and adults. - Single use vinyl gloves and aprons are worn when changing children's nappies, pants and clothing that are soiled with blood, urine, faeces or vomit. - Protective rubber gloves are used for cleaning/sluicing clothing after changing. - Soiled clothing is bagged for parents to collect or is disposed of. - Spills of blood, urine, faeces or vomit are cleared using mild disinfectant solution and mops; cloths used are disposed of with the clinical waste. - Tables and other furniture, furnishings or toys affected by blood, urine, faeces or vomit are cleaned using a disinfectant.
+- HIV virus, like other viruses such as Hepatitis, (A, B and C) are spread through body fluids.
+Hygiene precautions for dealing with body fluids are the same for all children and adults. - Single use vinyl gloves and aprons are worn when changing children's nappies, pants and clothing that are soiled with blood, urine, faeces or vomit. - Protective rubber gloves are used for cleaning/sluicing clothing after changing. - Soiled clothing is rinsed and either bagged for parents to collect or laundered in the Nursery. - Spills of blood, urine, faeces or vomit are cleared using mild disinfectant solution and mops; cloths used are disposed of with the clinical waste. - Tables and other furniture, furnishings or toys affected by blood, urine, faeces or vomit are cleaned using a disinfectant.